The Junior Guides Team

 "Whitewater rafting has had a profound impact on my life.
 Guiding's taught me so much about people, leadership, planning, dealing with the unexpected, communications, and so much more.
 I've had amazing experiences on the river with so many wonderful people."
 Barry loves rafting with his wife and two teens, Kennedy and Whit.
 Away from the river, he is global head of the Franklin Templeton Academy at Franklin Templeton Investments and has worked in 48 countries and 48 states.
 He's also host of The Leading Steep Podcast. |

 Our Otters Program Director is the inimitable, ever-popular Alex Wolfgram - fondly known as "Wolf."
-Alex has been with Junior Guides for eight years!
+Alex has been with Junior Guides for ten years!
 He began kayaking in 2001 and raft guiding in 2003.
 Alex has kayaked extreme class V+ runs like the Royal Gorge of the North Fork, American; a section which sees very few descents.
 He brings a calm, cool demeanor, but energetic leadership to our raft camp that the kids find infectious.
 Otters love Wolf!

-Alex is a father and husband and has been a high school teacher in Sacramento for five years.
+Alex is a father and husband and has been a high school teacher in Sacramento for seven years.
 Wolf's a noble soul, a great adventurer, super teammate, and outstanding leader. |

 Taylor Cavin is called 'Duck Commander,' guiding the younger cotillion of the Junior Guides programs.